ashleyh859/newapplefest/design-plan/milestone-3.md

 > Explain what you revised in response to the Milestone 2 feedback (1-3 sentences)
 > If you didn't make any revisions, explain why.

-I refined the form and confirmation design sketches again since I wanted to fix some design aspects.
+I refined the form and confirmation design sketches again since I wanted to fix some design aspects and use those iterations.

 ## Form Design and Planning